drcmda/react-contextual/README.md

 #### Global setState

 If you do not supply actions [createStore](https://github.com/drcmda/react-contextual/blob/master/API.md#createstore) will add setState by default.
+This applies to both createStore and the Provider above.

 ```jsx
 const store = createStore({ initialState: { count: 0 } })